nitishchy12/clueso-feedback-platform/README.md

 *Current implementation supports both modes based on API key availability.*

+In this submission, the mock AI service is enabled by default to ensure consistent local execution.
+The architecture supports seamless replacement with a real OpenAI provider.

 ## 📝 Assumptions & Design Decisions

 1. **AI Service**: Mock AI service implemented as fallback when OpenAI API key is unavailable